Top CRM Software for Venture Capital Firms

 Why it fits VC

-Folk is the lightest and most affordable option on this list, but it is more capable than that framing suggests.
-It focuses on relationship context, simple collaboration, multichannel sync, pipeline management, outreach workflows, AI assistants, and a clean interface.
-For a small VC team, especially one that values usability and speed over deep private capital specialization, that mix can be very appealing.
+Folk is the lightest and cheapest option here, and a bit more capable than that framing suggests.
+Relationship context, easy collaboration, multichannel sync, pipeline, outreach workflows, AI assistants, and a UI that’s actually pleasant.
+For a small VC team that prioritizes speed and usability over deep private-capital specialization, the mix lands well.

 What makes it relevant for VC firms specifically

-Folk can work well for founder relationship tracking, warm network management, lightweight deal flow, and LP outreach, especially when a team wants to keep everything visible without introducing enterprise complexity.
-It syncs email, calendar, and WhatsApp, supports contact enrichment, includes AI-driven fields and assistants, and offers workflow automation for outreach.
-On the pricing side, its Standard plan is listed at $24 per member per month billed annually, while Premium is $48 per member per month billed annually, which makes it comparatively accessible for smaller firms.
+Folk handles founder relationship tracking, warm network management, lightweight deal flow, and LP outreach without a heavy implementation.
+Email, calendar, and WhatsApp sync.
+Contact enrichment.
+AI-driven fields and assistants.
+Workflow automation for outreach.
+Standard plan is $24 per member per month billed annually, Premium is $48, which keeps it comfortably below most venture-specific tools for smaller firms.

 Best for